 You will come across several kinds of dog collars when trying to get the ideal one for your dog.
-Perhaps your first consideration is that your dog will eventually grow out of their initial collar hence the need for a replacement.
+Perhaps your first consideration is that your dog will eventually grow out of its initial collar, hence needing a replacement.
 There are lots of things you should know before making your final choice, these may include the collar material, the size, width, and maintenance care for the collar.

 Types of Dog Collar